 Used to treat everything from acne to dandruff, salicylic acid is an ingredient that’s commonly found in shampoos, conditioners and other hair products.

-In fact, it’s one of several important anti-dandruff and anti-hair loss ingredients included in our DHT blocking shampoo.
+In fact, it’s one of several important anti-dandruff and anti-hair loss ingredients included in our hair thickening shampoo.

 Salicylic acid performs multiple functions at once on the skin and hair follicles.
 It can prevent sebum buildup, reducing the risk of acne developing on your face and scalp.
 It’s also proven to reduce the formation of dandruff, keeping your scalp free of dead, flaky skin.

 In this guide, we’ll look at what salicylic acid does and how it works, complete with several scientific studies that look at how salicylic acid interacts with your skin and hair follicles.